 - Glue this paper onto another sheet as a backing (optional).

-These web sites have beautiful OA artwork.
+These web sites have beautiful OA and paper artwork.

 Books about Origamic Architecture and Pop-Ups